-One of my ESET colleagues (thanks, Nienke!) brought to my attention an article (sorry, it's in Dutch) that picks up on the blog by Eric Chien that I mentioned a few days ago, and suggests that "Stuxnet was developed to improve the quality of enriched uranium, so that it no longer can be used for the production of atomic bombs."
-It's an interesting theory, and I'm certainly not going to say it's wrong.
+One of my ESET colleagues (thanks, Nienke!) brought to my attention an article (sorry, it’s in Dutch) that picks up on the blog by Eric Chien that I mentioned a few days ago, and suggests that “Stuxnet has been developed to bring the quality of enriched uranium down, so that it can no longer be used for the production of atomic bombs.”
+It’s an interesting theory, and I’m certainly not going to say it’s wrong.

 Eric’s blog does indeed suggest that the converter targeted could be used for uranium enrichment, and the fact that one of the two vendors concerned is in Tehran does lend some credibility to the theory that Iran nuclear facilities were targeted for sabotage.
 I don’t know, however, how likely it is that the converters can be used for controlling unrelated processes at the speeds cited.
 As far as I know, no-one has gone so far as to say that that they wouldn’t be found in other types of installation, so it remains a theory.
 Even if it is confirmed, the targeting of Iranian facilities isn’t proven incontrovertibly.

 It is, however, a theory that could be correct.
 Iran was an initial hotspot for Stuxnet infections, and there is certainly concern in other parts of the world about Iran’s nuclear programme.